 The Difference Between Amish and Mennonite

 Mind you, there is much more to the history and beliefs of the Mennonite and Amish than a couple of sentences and there are also exceptions to every rule.
-So, if you are in Lancaster and are curious to learn more about these two great cultures stop by the Mennonite Information Center and take a tour of their life-sized Tabernacle Reproduction or enjoy one of their many informative movies and documentaries.
+So, if you are in Lancaster and are curious to learn more about these two great cultures, stop by the Mennonite Life Visitors Center and take a tour of their life-sized Tabernacle Reproduction or enjoy one of their many informative movies and documentaries.

 Learn more about Amish culture here.

 Stay up to date on all things Lancaster County by signing up for our e-newsletter!
 You can also start planning your trip to Lancaster by requesting your free Getaway Guide.

 Enjoy our country roads while sharing the road responsibility.

 Check out some of the awesome places to stay and eat, things to do, and more to start planning your trip to Lancaster...